 All applicants for admission and enrolled students are legally bound to certify the county and state of their legal residency and are obligated to the College for the established tuition and fees.

 Bucks County Community College adheres to the Regulations of the State Board of Education of Pennsylvania, Chapter 35, Community Colleges, which defines residency and domicile.
 The regulations define domicile as "the place where one intends to and does, in fact, permanently reside."
 The regulations also state "continuous residence in this Commonwealth for a period of 12 months prior to registration as a student.
 A student may rebut this presumption by convincing evidence."
-A copy of the regulations is available in the Office of Admissions, Records and Registration.
+A copy of the regulations is available in the Office of Enrollment Services.
 If requested to prove residency or to establish residency in Bucks County, documentary evidence from disinterested persons is required.

 Examples of factors which may provide convincing evidence include the following:

 - copy of a signed lease or proof purchase of a permanent independent residence

 - payment of appropriate State and local taxes

 - agreement on company letterhead for permanent employment as a resident of the county